Halal Trading

 Is Buying Shares Halal?

-It is generally accepted that buying stocks is not haram.
-This is because you are simply owning a percentage in a business.
-However, you do need to be sure the company in question is not dealing in a un-Islamic manner.
+However, you do need to be sure the company in question is not dealing in an un-Islamic manner.
 Companies like Guinness (alcohol) and Ladbrokes (gambling), for example, would not be allowed.

-You can break down companies form an Islamic perspective into three categories:
+You can break down companies from an Islamic perspective into three categories:

-- Shares from permissible practices – Shipping, manufacturing, clothing, medical equipment, real estate, tools, furniture, supplies and so on are all free from haram practices or transactions, such as cheating and borrowing on the basis of riba (unjustified lending).
+1. Shares from permissible practices – Shipping, manufacturing, clothing, medical equipment, real estate, tools, furniture, supplies and so on are all free from haram practices or transactions, such as cheating and borrowing based on riba (unjustified lending).
 These companies are also known as ‘clean’ companies.

-- Shares based on prohibited practices – Any company that deals in tourism, alcohol, hotels, nightclubs, pornographic materials, riba-based banks, commercial insurance companies, etc, is not permissible.
-In these circumstances the stock market is haram.
+2. Shares based on prohibited practices – Any company that deals in tourism, alcohol, hotels, nightclubs, pornographic materials, riba-based banks, commercial insurance companies, etc, is not permissible.
+In these circumstances, the stock market is haram.

-- Shares based on partly haram practices – Whilst the majority of the work may be permissible, some practices are haram.
-Transportation companies, for example, hold interest based-bank accounts and are often financed by riba-based loans, or individuals through stocks.
+3. Shares based on partly haram practices – Whilst the majority of the work may be permissible, some practices are haram.
+Transportation companies, for example, hold interest-based bank accounts and are often financed by riba-based loans or individuals through stocks.
 These types of companies are known as ‘mixed’ companies.

 So, what do you do if the company deals in goods and services that do not agree with Islamic law?

 You do not invest.
-If you want to avoid any potential conflict the easiest decision is to avoid buying and selling shares in the stock at all.
-Having said that, there remains some wriggle room.
+If you want to avoid any potential conflict, the easiest decision is to avoid buying and selling shares in the stock at all.
+Having said that, there remains some wiggle room.
 In some cases, you may still be able to trade and remain halal.

 Small Percentage